 “It was just the perfect combination of everything that I knew I wanted and hoped I could get into in the future.”

 “I felt like it was accessible even though I don’t have a technology background.”

 Q: What do you enjoy most about the MDC program?

 “I like the smaller class sizes and I love all of the professors.
 They’re so knowledgeable.”

 “I like that the program is within the School of Information because I wanted a strong information science background.”

 Student feedback is solicited regularly through course evaluations and surveys to graduating students and alumni.
 For these surveys, we have found that:

-100% of graduates agree or strongly agree that they found the program curriculum to be up-to-date.
+100% of graduates agree or strongly agree that the program faculty are effective teachers.

 100% of graduates agree or strongly agree that the School created an inclusive and welcoming environment.

 (Data from graduating student survey 2022/23, N=6, 100% response rate)